Federated Epidemic Surveillance: Results

-In Figure \ref{fig:naive_semi}, each plot represents an analysis where one dimension is varied while keeping the others fixed.
-Figure \ref{fig:naive_semi_A} focuses on changing the number of sites while maintaining equal shares among them.
-Figure \ref{fig:naive_semi_B} incorporates a multiplier to the underlying prevalence, allowing us to examine the influence of the magnitude of the counts.
-Figure \ref{fig:naive_semi_C} explores the case where the number of sites is fixed at $N = 5$, and the degree of imbalance in the shares is varied.
-The level of imbalance is quantified using the normalized entropy metric $S = \frac{-\sum_{i=1}^N s_i \log s_i}{\log N}$, where a value of 1 indicates perfectly equal shares.
+In Figure \ref{fig4}, each plot represents a comparison of the statistical powers of methods when the FDR is set at 0.10, in an analysis where one dimension is altered while all other dimensions are fixed.
+Figure \ref{fig4}(a) varies the number of sites while maintaining equal shares among them.
+Figure \ref{fig4}(b) scales the underlying Poisson rate parameter of the simulation by a multiplier, allowing us to examine performance with smaller counts where observations become sparser.
+The power of simply selecting the {\it p}-values from the largest site, represented by the green line, is not fully shown in the plot due to its significantly lower performance compared to the other methods.
+Figure \ref{fig4}(c) explores the case where the number of sites is fixed at $N = 5$, and the degree of imbalance in the shares is varied.
+The level of imbalance is quantified using the normalized entropy metric $S = (-\sum_{i=1}^N s_i \log s_i)/(\log N)$, where a value of 1 indicates perfectly equal shares.

 Our findings indicate that federated analysis performs well compared to the centralized setting.
-However, relying solely on a single facility, even with a relatively large share of the counts, yields poor results.
-Fisher's method demonstrates the highest stability when the number of sites varies in an equal-shared setting.
-Therefore, when the data is highly distributed among numerous sites, Fisher's method is the preferred choice for analysis.
-Additionally, we observe that Fisher's method performs slightly better when the magnitude of the reports is relatively small.
-Furthermore, our analysis suggests that selecting the largest site as the representative can outperform naive combination methods only when there is one dominant site in the entire region, as indicated by a normalized entropy of less than 0.7 and the largest site having a share of 65\%.
+Relying solely on a single facility, even with a relatively large share of the counts, yields poor results.
+Fisher's method demonstrates the highest stability when the number of sites varies but each has an equal share of the total.
+Therefore, when the data is distributed among numerous sites, Fisher's method is the preferred choice for meta-analysis.
+Additionally, we observe that Fisher's method performs slightly better when the magnitudes of the counts are relatively small.
+In other cases, Stouffer's method performs better, perhaps reflecting that fact that the Gaussian approximation of the Binomial parameter is more accurate when the counts are larger.
+Furthermore, our analysis suggests that using only the largest site can outperform naive (unweighted) combination methods only when there is one dominant site in the entire region, as indicated by a normalized entropy of less than 0.7, which corresponds to the largest site having a share of at least 65\%.
+For example, when the shares of five sites are (0.65, 0.1, 0.1, 0.1, 0.05), the normalized entropy of site shares is 0.70.